deeppavlov/dream/skills/ALICEChatAPI/README.md

 aichat
 =======

-Uses the ALICE AIML to run a chatbot in Flask.
+Uses the ALICE AIML to run a socialbot in Flask.

 Inspired by/based on [Justin Huang's chatbot](https://github.com/jstnhuang/chatbot).
 Which in turn uses: